vanand96/assignment7/README.md

-# CS-648 Full Stack Assignment 5
+# CS-648 Full Stack Assignment 6

 This application is designed for inventory management.
 The features demonstrated includes:

-- simple routing, route parameters, and query parameters
-- Linking
+- React-Bootstrap
-- Navigation
+- React-Router-Bootstrap
-- Building update, delete GraphL APIs
-- UI support to handle update, delete apis

 Run the following commands to start the app.